divaricatum/cl-faq/README.md

 <span id="s1q4"></span>

-### Is there a mailing list for Allegro CL?
+### Q. Is there a mailing list for Allegro CL?
 How do I sign up?

 There is not.
 Please send mail to <support@franz.com> for technical inquiries or <info@franz.com> for all other questions or comments.

 <span id="s1q5"></span>

-### Is the ACL documentation available on-line?
+### Q. Is the ACL documentation available on-line?

 Yes, at
 [http://franz.com/support/documentation/](https://franz.com/support/documentation/).
 It